 I wrote this title to suggest:

 In an article I submitted last Sunday to Quantum-Informational Medicine conference in Belgrade, which I will come back to in a moment, I faced this challenge by pointing at some very basic insights reached in 20th century science.
-Then the next day Noam Chomsky gave a lecture here at the University of Oslo, in which he showed us a much more elegant way of unearthing the frontier.
+Then the next day Noam Chomsky gave a lecture here at the University of Oslo, in which he showed us a much more elegant way of unearthing this frontier.

 Chomsky announced his lecture by an abstract that read rather like a riddle:

 The machine, the ghost, and the limits of understanding: Newton’s contributions to the study of mind

 A familiar view is that the early scientific revolution provided humans with limitless explanatory power and that the theory of evolution grounds this conclusion even more firmly.

 The great figures who carried out the revolution reached very different conclusions, for good reasons, which are supported still more strongly by Darwinian theory.
 The issues were understood at the time to bear directly on the study of mind and its place in nature, in ways that merit careful consideration.